2014 - Graduate Summer Research Mentorship Program

 - have not yet advanced to candidacy

-- have no more than two incompletes in their graduate classes
+- have no more than one outstanding incomplete in their UCLA graduate classes ("outstanding" meaning not yet

 - are U.S. citizens or permanent residents or are registered California AB540 undocumented students.
 Funding